Matty-chul/cloud_texture_classifier/README.md

 - **numpy**, used for data shuffling and debugging;
 - **sklearn**, used for calculating performance metrics and data scaling;
 - **os** and **cv2** libraries for browsing and accessing input data.

+## Application Showcase

+The following sections report the performances obtained by:
+- the CNN-based classifier analyzing a database of raw cloud RGB images;
+- standard ANN-based classifier analyzing a database of base texture descriptors extracted for noise threshold of value 5;